InfoELSBIotEcoSystem/openBOS-API-Doc/README.md

 # Direct access openBOS API on local network

+## Introduction
+ - On a local network the SmartEdge API is accessible through `http://ipaddress`
+ - The local authentication scheme is using login-password with then further usage of Bearer json token

 ## Postman environment

  <a href="assets/openbos-documentation/static/images/openBOS Ontology Local Api.postman_collection.json" target="_blank">Download openBOS Postman API collection for local</a>